 LGBTQ Divorce Requirements

-When LGBTQ couples within the state of New York wish to receive a divorce, they are required to meet certain requirements.
+When LGBTQ couples in the state of New York wish to receive a divorce, they must meet certain requirements.
 For starters, there is a residential requirement that gives the court jurisdiction over the case.
 In New York, one or both spouses involved must have lived in the state for a minimum of two years.
-In addition to this, couples also need to cite valid grounds for their divorce.
-This can include the following:
+Additionally, couples also need to cite valid grounds for their divorce.
+Those grounds include:

 - Irreconcilable differences for at least six months